Layr-Labs/eigenpod-proofs-generation/README.md

     -outputFile [OUTPUT_FILE_PATH] \
     -chainID [CHAIN_ID]
 ```
+Here is a breakdown of the inputs here:
+- “Command” aka the type of proof being generated
+- “oracleBlockHeaderFile” is the path to the oracle block header file, that we are proving all of this against
+- “stateFile” is the consensus state from that slot, containing the validator information
+- “validatorIndex” is the index of the validator being proven inside state.validators
+- “outtputFile” - setting this will write the proofs to a json file
+- “chainID” this parameter allows certain constants to be set depending on whether the proof is being generated for a goerli or mainnet state.

 Here is an example of running this command with the sample state/block files in the `/data` folder
 ```bash
 ./generation/generation \